codejaron/TaskForce/README_EN.md

 ## 🚧 Disclaimer

-This project is in early development stage, primarily for personal learning and technical exploration.
-The code may contain bugs, and interfaces may change.
-Welcome to learn and exchange ideas, but please do not use in production environments.
+This project is in the early stages of development and is intended primarily for personal study and technical exploration.
+The code may have bugs, welcome to learn and communicate.

 ## Introduction
 TaskForce is an AI Agent platform based on Plan-Execute architecture, supporting MCP tool integration.